anvillasoto/lunar-segmentation-openvino/README.md

 Training the model to get good results was a tough assignment as we could not get very accurate results.
 Subject to the fact that rocks do not have a uniform morphology, color, texture, shape and have no uniform property to distinguish them from background soil, it can be understood that rocks in planetary images are poorly suited for visual detection techniques.
 The problem becomes even more challenging when the planetary images are taken under different illumination conditions, viewing angles and so on.
 Furthermore, rocks can look blurred from a distance or partially embedded in the terrain because they are covered by dust and/or can occlude (hide) each other [1]

 ## Experimental Design
-For the modelling task at hand, we experimented with two key approahes.
+For the extraction and segmentation task at hand, we experimented with two key approaches.
 - U-Net with ResNet encoder.
 For this, experimented with both ResNet-34 and ResNet-50 as encoder.
 - SegNet.
 We trained  models with Negative Log-Likelihood loss function for all experiments conducted  and also compared their performances using the Dice loss (defined in code below).
 We used used Stochastic Gradient Descent optimizer with parameters: learning rate = `0.01`, momentum = `0.9`, weight decay = `0.0001`.